HoMengHsuan/telegram-taiwan-weather-forecasting-bot/README.md

 A telegram bot that will tell you the weather forecast for counties and cities in Taiwan for the next 3 days including: temperature, humidity and rainfall rate

+The bot crawler the The Weather Channel website data.

 ### Prerequisites

 Telegram Desktop : https://desktop.telegram.org/